Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube

+It remains an interesting open question how the addition of other rheological properties would affect the dynamics of a viscoplastic layer as studied here.

 There are some limitations to the thin-film and long-wave theories that we have used to derive reduced-order models.
 Thin-film theory cannot predict the formation of liquid plugs, and the quasi-one-dimensional long-wave theory cannot capture the fully two-dimensional dynamics which develop as a liquid plug is forming (requiring simulations to be stopped just before coalescence).
 Viscoplastic thin-film theory is known to break down at points where the direction of flow changes and the pressure gradient has a jump discontinuity \citep{balmforth_visco-plastic_2000}, and we observed this same behaviour in our long-wave simulations.
 Additionally, the long-wave theory is strictly valid for $\delta\equiv a/L\ll1$ but we solved the evolution equation in a finite domain with a small but finite value of $\delta$.
 We have not solved the full axisymmetric Stokes problem here, which could be used to validate the long-wave model.